 Provides support, resources, and a community space for UT’s diverse lesbian, gay, bisexual, transgender, queer, questioning, intersex, and asexual (LGBTQQIA) and ally students, faculty, and staff, with programs and events that raise awareness, increase visibility, and advocate for equal treatment of LGBTQQIA individuals.

-Provides undergraduate students with services such as academic coaching, supplemental instruction, tutoring, and other academic support programs such as SOAR and UT LEAD.
+Provides undergraduate students with academic support services such as academic coaching, supplemental instruction, tutoring, and other programs such as SOAR and UT LEAD.
 Assists students facing academic probation, dismissal, and readmission.